Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: R o S y R a : Rotating Synchrotron Radiation RoSyRa: Rotating Synchrotron Radiation

+Figure~\ref{fig:rotating_v2_con_unc_vs_T_and_eB} illustrates the elliptic flow coefficient, $v_2(k_T)$, for photons emitted from a rotating ($\Omega=3$ MeV, $R=10$ fm) and magnetized quark-gluon plasma, presenting the dependence of the anisotropy on thermodynamic and magnetic parameters.
+The first panel (varying temperature $T \in \{200, 300, 400\}$ MeV with fixed $eB=18000$ MeV$^2$) shows negligible variation of $v_2$ with temperature; the constrained scenario exhibits qualitative agreement with the nonrotating case, with positive values at low $k_T$ and decreasing into negative values as $k_T$ increases.
+In the bottom panel (varying magnetic field $eB \in \{9000, 18000, 27000\}$ MeV$^2$ with fixed $T=300$ MeV), a strong sensitivity to the magnetic field intensity for both Con and Unc scenarios is revealed, increasing the magnetic field leading to an increase in $v_2$.
 Overall, the behavior with respect to $k_T$ is preserved, in the Con case we have decreases at different rates, while in the Unc case only the $eB=9000$ MeV$^2$ case reaches negative values of $v_2$ for large $k_T$.
-Similarly to what was discussed for the non-rotating case, the fall to negative values of $v_2$ in the Con case is to be attributed to the excluded phase space, which is more relevant for high $k_T$ and for $\sin\theta\sim 1$, changing the slope of the angle dependence of the photon emission.
-For the same reason, in Fig.~\ref{fig:rotating_v2_con_unc_vs_T_and_eB}~(b) we see that as $eB$ increases, also $|q eB| R^2$ increases, widening the phase space and moving $v_2$ towards the value it has for synchrotron radiation in the large volume limit and in the absence of rotation.
+Similar to what was discussed for the nonrotating case, the fall to negative values of $v_2$ in the Con case is to be attributed to the excluded phase space, which is more relevant for high $k_T$ and for $\sin\theta\sim 1$, changing the slope of the angle dependence of the photon emission.
+For the same reason, in Fig.~\ref{fig:rotating_v2_con_unc_vs_T_and_eB}(b) we see that as $eB$ increases, also $|q eB| R^2$ increases, widening the phase space and moving $v_2$ toward the value it has for synchrotron radiation in the large-volume limit and in the absence of rotation.

 The rates and elliptic flows from single quark flavors are shown in Fig.~\ref{fig:con_unc_vs_kT_var_flavor}.
 The only differences between the flavors are the charge $q_f$ and the current mass $M_{0f}$.
-The only positive charge quark shown is $u$, as all the positive quark rates are significantly suppressed compared to their negative counterpart.
+The only positive-charge quark shown is $u$, as all the positive quark rates are significantly suppressed compared to their negative counterpart.
 The main effect of rotation is to enhance the radiation intensity from negative charges, while also suppressing that of positive charges.
 The suppression results largely from the kinematic constraints on photon emission, resulting in a very narrow phase space, see also Appendix~\ref{sec:PhaseSpace}.
 The allowed transitions are so narrow that the Con emission already contains the relevant transitions and equals the results of the Unc case, as can be seen from the figure.
 As expected, the radiation of heavier quarks is much weaker than that of the light quarks.
 We observe that $v_2$ remains higher for a wider range of $k_T$ for lighter quarks.